Skip to content

-This guide will describe how you can generate a command line tool that can be used to interact with your API backend and how it will work.
-You can use this tool with shell scripting or from inside other programs that can invoke shell commands.
+This guide will show you how to generate a command line tool for your API.
+Your CLI can be used with shell scripts and other programs that can invoke shell commands.

 The CLI generator creates a wrapper around your Go SDK with command line argument parsing.
 Thus, Go must be included as one of your SDK targets, and you must have a public-facing repository for your Go SDK.